-James Franco Sued By Former Students For Sexual Exploitation And Fraud
+James Franco Sued By Former Students For Alleged Sexual Exploitation And Fraud

 "Most of the work that was offered for us had nudity requirements — for women specifically," Gaal says.

-The class-action complaint alleges that Studio 4 set out to "create a steady stream of young women to objectify and exploit."
-The complaint also contends the school was "designed to circumvent California's 'Pay for Play' regulations," which prohibits making actors pay for auditions.
+The two named plaintiffs seek to represent a class of more than 100 former female students at Studio 4.
+Their complaint alleges that Studio 4 set out to "create a steady stream of young women to objectify and exploit."
+The complaint also contends that the school was "designed to circumvent California's 'pay for play' regulations," which prohibit making actors pay for auditions.

-Gaal says that wasn't the only problem with auditions: "We were consistently auditioning for projects that had nudity, and we had to upload our self-tapes at home, so they were consistently getting footage of this sensitive nature of work."
+Gaal says that this wasn't the only problem with auditions: "We were consistently auditioning for projects that had nudity, and we had to upload our self-tapes at home, so they were consistently getting footage of this sensitive nature of work."

-The allegations against James Franco first surfaced on Twitter, and then in the Los Angeles Times, in January 2018.
+The allegations against Franco first surfaced on Twitter, and then in The Los Angeles Times, in January 2018.

 At the Golden Globe Awards that month, Franco was seen wearing a Time's Up pin.
 At least three women, including Tither-Kaplan, took to Twitter to complain that his support of the cause was disingenuous.

-Appearing on The Late Show with Stephen Colbert a day later, Franco denied the accusations.
+Appearing on The Late Show With Stephen Colbert a day later, Franco denied the accusations.

 In my life, I pride myself on taking responsibility for things that I've done.
 I have to do that to maintain my well-being.
 I do it whenever I know that there's something wrong or needs to be changed.
 I make it a point to do it.
-The things that I heard that were on twitter are not accurate.
+The things that I heard that were on Twitter are not accurate.
 But I completely support people coming out and being able to have a voice because they didn't have a voice for so long, so I don't want to shut them down in any way.
 I think it's a good thing and I support it.

-The following day, the Los Angeles Times published a story where five women, former students of Franco's, made allegations against him — allegations that are similar to those in the class-action complaint.
-But the Times also said more than a dozen of Franco's former students at Studio 4 said they had "a positive experience" there.
+The following day, The Los Angeles Times published a story in which Tither-Kaplan and four other former students of Franco made allegations against him — allegations that are similar to those in the complaint.
+But the Times also reported that more than a dozen of Franco's former students at Studio 4 said they had "a positive experience" there.

-In addition to James Franco, the other defendants in the class-action complaint are Vince Jolivette, Jay Davis and Rabbit Bandini Productions.
+In addition to Franco, two other defendants and their production company, Rabbit Bandini, are named in the complaint.

 In a statement released at the time of the 2018 accusations, Vince Jolivette — the co-owner of Rabbit Bandini, which ran Studio 4 — said that "the school was always run professionally," that "instructors were excellent, [and] student feedback was positive."

-The complaint alleges that the acting school purposefully sought out "young, naïve women between the ages of 17-24" because they would not understand how the film industry functioned.
-Plaintiff Sarah Tither-Kaplan says she hopes her lawsuit will shine a light on what she describes as an abuse of power.
+The complaint alleges that the acting school purposefully sought out "young, naïve women between the ages of 17-24" because they would not understand how the film industry functions.
+Plaintiff Tither-Kaplan says she hopes her lawsuit will shine a light on what she describes as an abuse of power.

 "They knew who they were asking to do the improvised sex and nude scenes," Tither-Kaplan says.
 "They knew what level we were at in our careers.
-And I think that's by design, because it sort of protects them from any real repercussions because they can just writes us off as nobodies."
+And I think that's by design, because it sort of protects them from any real repercussions because they can just write us off as nobodies."

-She and Gaal seek class-action status for the lawsuit on behalf of students who had similar experiences.